-Internships offer several valuable benefits.
+A summer internship offers several valuable benefits.
 When you do an internship, not only do you gain valuable experience before you graduate, you also get the opportunity to apply knowledge gained from your academic program to real on-the-job situations.
 This will give your future employment prospects a tremendous boost.

 What will I actually do during an internship?

-Your exact responsibilities will depend on your field of work as well as the organization you are interning with.
+Your exact responsibilities will depend on your field of study as well as the organization you are interning with.
 Different companies have different expectations, which will be explained to you clearly before you commit to the internship.
 The jobs you are expected to do while interning in a law firm will be quite different from the jobs you perform while interning in a mechanical engineering company.

 Where can I find internship opportunities?